Gross National Income

 GNI by Country

 The problem with the PPP method, though, is that it converts all goods and services in a country to what it would cost in the United States.
-On the one hand, the method works well for products like McDonald's hamburgers that are sold across the world.
-On the other hand, it does a poor job of estimating the value of goods not sold in America.
+The method works well for products like McDonald's hamburgers that are sold across the world.
+But it does a poor job of estimating the value of goods not sold in America.
 A yak cart is one such example.
 Are their value the same as automobiles, the predominant form of U.S. transportation, or to similar animals such as cattle?

 GNI per Capita